Multifidelity linear regression for scientific machine learning from scarce data: Introduction

 \section{Introduction}

 Scientific and engineering decision-making rely on \textit{many-query} analyses, in which a predictive model must be evaluated many times at different inputs, initializations, or parameters.
 Examples include optimization, control, and uncertainty quantification.
 Traditional high-fidelity models of complex scientific and engineering systems are often prohibitively expensive for this many-query setting, necessitating the development and use of computationally efficient surrogate models.
 Machine learning (ML) methods, which fit to data the parameters of a given parametrized model class, can learn extremely complex functional relationships from data~\cite{hornik1989multilayer,lu2021learning}.
 A growing body of literature uses such methods to learn surrogate models for engineering systems, for example using linear and kernel regressions~\cite{peherstorfer16datadriven,qian2019liftlearn,qian2021reduced,mezic2005spectral,mezic2013analysis,williams2015data,williams2015kernel,nelsen2021random}, as well as nonlinear regressions, for example using neural networks~\cite{swischuk2018physics,lu2021learning,hesthaven2018non,bhattacharya2021model,li2020fourier,oleary2022derivative,luo2023efficient}.
-However, these works often take for granted the existence of (or ability to generate) a sufficiently large volume of high-fidelity training data needed to learn an accurate and robust model.
-This is a barrier to more widespread adoption of ML surrogate modeling methods in engineering and science because realistic budget constraints in these settings mean that only a limited amount of high-fidelity training data may be affordable.
-ML surrogate models trained on scarce data are highly sensitive to quirks of the data set and lead to less accurate and robust predictions~\cite{dehoop2022costaccuracy}, limiting trust in the learned models for use in high-consequence engineering and scientific application.
+These works often take for granted the existence of (or ability to generate) a sufficiently large volume of high-fidelity training data for learning an accurate and robust model.
+This is a barrier to more widespread adoption of ML surrogate modeling methods in engineering and science because realistic budget constraints in these settings mean that high-fidelity data are usually scarce, due to the expense of obtaining data through expensive simulations or experiments.
+ML surrogate models trained on scarce data are sensitive to quirks of the data set and lead to less accurate and robust predictions~\cite{dehoop2022costaccuracy}, limiting trust in the learned models for use in high-consequence engineering and scientific application.